 The performance confidence level indicates the proportion of the actual performances below the upper limit.

-For example, the X absolute measurement error can be 10 arcsec with a performance confidence level of Pc = 95 %.
+For example, the X absolute knowledge error can be 10 arcsec with a performance confidence level of Pc = 95 %.
 This means that the actual errors from one sample to another are below 10 arcsec for 95 % of the cases.

 Performance confidence level is usually 99,7 % (corresponding to a 3 sigma values for Gaussian distributions).